Udhul/SAM-Batcher/docs/annotation_workflow_specification.md

 *   `metadata`: This generic field can be absorbed into `source_metadata` or kept for other layer-specific properties if needed.
 For clarity, we'll start by moving its contents (like `scores`) into `source_metadata`.
 *   `is_selected_for_final`: Replaced by the layer and image `status` system.

+Existing databases will need a migration script to split any rows that stored multiple masks in a single `mask_data_rle` list.
+Each mask becomes its own row with a generated `layer_id`, carrying over the original metadata.

 #### 3.2.3.
 Data Synchronization Strategy

 The synergy between the `ActiveImageState` object and the backend API is key to a smooth user experience.

 1.  **Load:**
-    *   When a user selects an image from the pool, the frontend sends a request to a new endpoint: `GET /api/project/{id}/image/{hash}/state`.
+    *   When a user selects an image from the pool, the frontend currently calls `/api/project/{id}/images/set_active` and `/api/project/{id}/images/{hash}/masks` to obtain mask data.
+These will be replaced by a single endpoint: `GET /api/project/{id}/image/{hash}/state`.
     *   The backend retrieves the image's row from the `Images` table and all associated rows from the refactored `mask_layers` table.
     *   It assembles and returns a JSON object matching the `ActiveImageState` structure (without the ephemeral `creation` and `edit` parts).
     *   The frontend populates its local `ActiveImageState` with this data.